What to watch for today

 Siberia has a “gateway to the underworld.”
 That’s the name locals have given a huge crater that opened up due to climate change.

 Our best wishes for a productive day.
-Please send any news, comments, polite search queries, and underworld portals to on Twitter for updates throughout the day.
+Please send any news, comments, polite search queries, and underworld portals to email@example.com.
+You can download our iPhone app or follow us on Twitter for updates throughout the day.